antfie/otp-generator/README.md

 # Credits

 This tool was created by Anthony Fielding.
+It was inspired by this physical device [PassCard by Minute Objects](https://www.kickstarter.com/projects/minuteobjects/passcard).